Zeldax64/arvi/README.md

 # ARVI
-A simple single cycle RISC-V implementation in Verilog.
+A simple single cycle RISC-V implementation in SystemVerilog.

 ## Project now
-The project is a single-cycle processor implementing RV32I[M][A] instruction set.
-It also has some support to RISC-V's machine mode.
+The project is a single-cycle processor implementing RV32I[M][A] instruction set and it also has partial support to RISC-V's machine mode.
 The project also has a dual core mode (RV32A is necessary).
 Check rtl/arvi_defines.vh to see all different parameters ARVI can receive.

-This project contains a Performance Profiler to profile each executed program and retrieve information like how many instructions were issued, cache hits, and misses.
+Besides the processor, the project contains a Performance Profiler to profile each executed program in simulation and retrieve information like how many instructions were issued, cache hits, and misses.

 #### Features